rbjones/StarDust/README.md

 How to decide, articulate and effect our morals and preferences, individually and collectively.

 Descriptive propositions are then further divided along the lines of Hume's other fork:

+## DA-Hol

+DA-Hol is concerned with what Hume referred to as "relations between ideas", but which I will more often describe as _a priori_, (broadly)_logical_, or _analytic_ propositions, i.e. the kinds of truth which can be demonstrated to very high levels of confidence in formal deductive systems such as HOL.

+The second prong of this fork is:

+## SensAct

+which concerns Hume's "matter of fact", not so clear a notion, by which we understand objective empirical truths.
+The interpretation of this domain of contingent rather than necessary truth which is progressed in this sub-project reflects, in ways which Hume did not anticipate, Hume's skepticism about what can properly be inferred from the sensory evidence upon which they are based.
+In this part of the project we consider how mathematical models of the physical world can be constructed using the infrastructure provided by **DA-Hol**, how these are related to the sense data, coming in the future primarily from IOT online sensors, and how reasoning using these models about how to achieve the aims articulated or derived from **DA-Value** leads through activators, which may be IOT devices, to the implementation of desired transformations in the material universe.

+The final component, out on a limb, is:

 ## CreativeDAO